ascholerChemeketa/cs160Reader/_sources/ComputingFields/ComputerScience.rst

 **Knowledge Domains:**

 This diagram illustrates the knowledge areas required in this field.
-A 5 represents a very high degree of required expertise while 1 represents a minimal amount.
+A 5 represents a very high degree of required expertise while a 1 represents a minimal amount.

 .. raw:: html